mdudel/CoTreceiver/README.md

   Example I:
   - Create a custom CoTparser class.
 See CustomCoTparser.java.
   - Override the coTeventHandler() to add your custom CoT data handling.
-  - Invode the customized parser:
+  - Invoke the customized parser:

         CustomCoTparser cp = new CustomCoTparser();